On correlation function of high moments of Wigner random matrices: Auxiliary relations

 \section{Auxiliary relations}

 For completeness, let us refer to some of the equalities and identities of \cite{K2} that we use in the present paper.

-0.5cm The first equality is a consequence of the integration by parts formula applied to the normal (Gaussian) random variable $\xi \sim \CN(0,v^2)$ that is $\E \xi f(\xi) = v^2 \E f'(\xi)$, where $f(x)$ is a non-random function such that corresponding mathematical expectations exist.
+The first equality is a consequence of the integration by parts formula applied to the normal random variable $\xi \sim \CN(0,v^2)$ that is $\E \xi f(\xi) = v^2 \E f'(\xi)$, where $f(x)$ is a non-random function such that corresponding mathematical expectations exist.
 Then for the random matrix $A$ from GUE we get, in particular, relation

 0.1cm The second identity relates the generating functions $(1-\t)^{-r-1/2}$ with the moments $m_s$.
 It is not hard to obtain that

 or in equivalent form,

 Two particular cases are important: